manticoresoftware/manticoresearch/ISSUE_TEMPLATE.md

 For general questions, post a question to [Forum](https://forum.manticoresearch.com) or [Slack](http://slack.manticoresearch.com)

+If you don't understand how smth works check in [interactive courses](https://play.manticoresearch.com) or [documentation](https://docs.manticoresearch.com)

 If you open a Github issue, it must be a bug or feature request and you need to provide the below information.

 # Describe the environment